No Question is Too Big. Or Too Small.

 How many fixture profiles exist for Lightkey?

-Lightkey comes with a library of over 900 native fixture profiles, and you can find more in our growing online fixture library.
+Lightkey comes with a library of over a thousand native fixture profiles, and you can find more in our growing online fixture library.
 Lightkey can also import any profile in the popular formats SSL2 (Sunlite) and PFF/FXT (DMX FreeStyler), of which thousands can be found on the Internet.
 In total, Lightkey can read more fixture profiles than any other DMX app!

 In addition, we’ve built a powerful, easy-to-use fixture editor right into the application so you can create custom profiles or make changes to the imported or built-in profiles.